-- J. Fax Filing A faxed document may be filed in accordance with the California Rules of Court, rule 2.300 et seq.
-However, direct fax filing under California Rules of Court, rule 2.304 is not available. - K. A copy of the Trust and any amendments must be submitted for filing with all trust cases.
+J. A copy of the Trust and any amendments must be submitted for filing with all trust cases.
 The copy of the Trust and/or amendments must be submitted with a coversheet.
-The coversheet may indicate that the Trust is confidential and will then be retained at a security level that is not available to the general public.
-Any after filed petitions must reference the date of filing of the copy of the Trust.
-Local form, SDSC PR-167 [Trust Coversheet] may be used for this purpose. - L. On Petitions for Probate of Will and for Letters Testamentary or Letters of Administration with Will Annexed, if the will was deposited prior to the petition being filed, a copy of the receipt for deposit must be provided.
+Trust Coversheet (PR-167) may be used for this purpose.
+The coversheet may indicate that the Trust and any amendments are confidential, which will cause the documents to be retained at a security level that is not available to the general public.
+Any subsequently filed petitions must reference the ROA number and date of filing of the copy of the Trust and any amendments.

-M. A petition must set forth the statutory authority under which it is brought.
+K. All petitions must set forth the statutory authority under which they are brought.

-- N. All petitions, objections and responses must set forth the filing party's name, address and their relation to the subject of the petition (decedent, trustor, beneficiary, minor, proposed conservatee, etc.), on the first page. - O. Any hand-written documents submitted to be construed or approved must include a typed copy of the document.
+L. All petitions, objections and responses must set forth the filing party's name, address and their relation to the subject of the petition (decedent, trustor, beneficiary, minor, proposed conservatee, etc.), on the first page.

+M. Any hand-written documents submitted to be construed or approved must include a typed copy of the document.